Most likely, you’re throwing your money away on ineffective sales coaching. And you’re not alone.

 Sales coaching also serves to strengthen the sales manager-rep relationship.
 Especially in outside sales, reps can become independent and lose a vital connection with leadership.
-Sales coaching allows them the space to discuss any concerns and ensures that they are on the same page.
+Sales coaching allows them the space to discuss any concerns and ensures that they are always on the same page.

-Good versus Bad Sales Coaching: Do Your Homework
+Good Versus Bad Sales Coaching: Do Your Homework

-One of the most effective characteristics of good versus bad coaching is doing your homework.
+One of the most definitive characteristics of good versus bad sales coaching is doing your homework.
 During my sales days, my favorite managers would look at what I had going on before sitting down with me.
 They would know what was currently in the pipeline, what deals I was working on, and what accounts or prospects I was targeting.

-Sales Coaching Tips: How to Improve Your Coaching
+How to Improve Your Sales Coaching: Step-by-Step

-Coach the Right Reps
+Focus on the Right Reps